 - Using non-profit and/or arts management software (box office ticketing systems, fundraising platforms, marketing systems, other databases);

-- Arts administration experience (have you worked in a box office, the membership desk at a museum, or a development department?);
+- Working in arts administration (have you spent time in a box office, the membership desk at a museum, or a development department?);

-Salary and title commensurate with experience and ability; compensation includes United HealthCare health insurance plan paid 100% by company, and a 401K plan.
+Salary commensurate with experience and ability; compensation includes United Healthcare health insurance and a 401K plan.

 How to apply:

 If all this sounds like a great fit for you, write to us and tell us why.
-Your cover letter is the most important part of your application — tell us why you’re perfect for this job, and why you want to work for Patron Technology.
+Your cover letter is the most important part of your application — tell us why you’ll be great at this job, and why you want to work for Patron Technology.
 Please include your resume as a PDF.